A balance scale placed on a conference room desk.

 • You find transactions on your account statements that you did not previously authorize.

-• As a guideline, if you are retired and have lost more than 15% of your account in a single year or have suffered large losses in a single security, you should have someone review your account to determine if the investments selected by your financial professional are in keeping with your investment objectives.
+Whenever The White Law Group responds to FAQs concerning this type of securities fraud, we typically provide these guidelines: If you are retired and have lost more than 15% of your account in a single year or have suffered significant losses in a single security, you should have someone review your account to determine if the investments selected by your financial professional are in keeping with your investment objectives.

-Investment brokers, advisors, and analysts may commit investment or brokerage fraud in an effort to control the market, lure business, or maximize commissions.
+Investment brokers, advisors, and analysts may commit investment or brokerage fraud to control the market, lure business, or maximize commissions.
+Much like stockbroker fraud, The White Law Groups receives FAQs from clients about how they can detect this form of securities fraud.
 The following activities may be considered investment fraud:

-3. Advising out of a conflict of interest (including because the advice is motivated by profit).
+• Advising out of a conflict of interest (because the advice is motivated by profit).

-• Purchase, sell or remove securities in your account without notifying you first.
-Switch you from one mutual fund to another with no legitimate reason.
+• Purchase, sell, or remove securities in your account without notifying you first.
+Switch you from one mutual fund to another for no legitimate reason.

-• Guarantee you stock will not lose money or make specific price predictions.
+• Guarantee your stock will not lose money or make specific price predictions.

 • Engage in a private securities transaction with you or other customers.